The geopolitical landscape is shifting. As the US focuses inwards, China is emerging as the champion of globalisation

 China's blueprint for its pharmaceutical sector

 China has stepped up its legislative reform of the pharmaceutical sector to drive down prices, improve access to new drugs and foster generic competition with brand name drugs.
 These policies have had a wide-ranging impact on the industry and led many drug companies to restructure their China-based portfolio of drugs, sales model and investment strategy, creating new opportunities for international and domestic players alike.
 Clifford Chance experts assess the changing regulatory landscape as the Chinese government puts quality and affordability at the centre of its healthcare policy agenda.
 Read more about China's blueprint for its pharmaceutical sector.

 Shanghai-London Stock Connect: An overview of the rules and requirements

-This report was prepared in conjuction with the London Stock Exchange and assesses the regulatory framework for the introduction of the Shanghai-London Stock Connect (Stock Connect) programme.
+This report was prepared in conjunction with the London Stock Exchange and assesses the regulatory framework for the introduction of the Shanghai-London Stock Connect (Stock Connect) programme.
 Read more about the Shanghai-London Stock Connect rules and requirements.
 Read more in Chinese about the Shanghai-London Connect rules and requirements.

 China, Tech and the need for global standards